grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ## Which Grafana Mimir components use the hash ring

-There are multiple Grafana Mimir components that need an hash ring.
+There are several Grafana Mimir components that need a hash ring.
-Each of these components builds an independent hash ring:
+Each of the following components builds an independent hash ring:

 - [Ingesters]({{<relref "./ingester.md">}}): used to shard and replicate series.
 - [Distributors]({{<relref "./distributor.md">}}): used to enforce rate limits.